sri177-de/RANSBOT/README.md

-**DISCLAIMER: THIS IS ONLY DEVOLOPED FOR EDDUCATIONAL PURPOSES ONLY**
+**DISCLAIMER: THIS IS ONLY DEVOLOPED FOR EDUCATIONAL PURPOSES ONLY.
+The authors are not responsible for the castrophic damage or theft caused.**